ScobioalaMaria/Test_project/README.md

 The goal of our project is to create functions where the user have the possibility:
 1. to write the name of the author and get all the books he/she wrote
 2. to write a specific title of book and get all the information about it
-3. to have look for the bestseller
+3. to see which are the bestseller in the dataset

 ### Members:
 - Corinne Mohideen Murgueitio 880166